coderloff/zig-tutorial/en/intro/input-and-output.md

 I/O operations are integral to programming, allowing applications to interact with users and external data.
 Zig provides powerful tools, such as the `std.debug` and `std.io` modules for console output and `std.io` for console input.
 By mastering I/O operations in Zig, you'll be equipped to create dynamic and interactive applications that effectively communicate with users and manipulate data.

 And that's it!
-You learned how to work with I/O operations in Zig.
+We learned how to work with I/O operations in Zig.